MotazBellah/Airport-information-service/README.md

-# Airport-information-service
+## Airport-information-service

-l web service that provides information about airports.
-You will have to construct the database by yourself and the service should allow to query for airports by IATA code as well as by text.
-The design of the endpoints is up to your decision but both have to return JSON data
+web service that provides information about airports based on http://ourairports.com/data/

+## Code style:

+This project is written in python 2 and follow PEP-8 Guidelines.